mindscan-de/BrightFlux/BrightFlux-Core/README.md

   - create a new dataframe with a sub-selection of columns 'col1' and 'col2' from dataframe 'df' but keep all rows
 * "select 'col1' from df where (df.'col2'>1)"
   - create a new dataframe with a sub-selection of columns  'col1' from dataframe 'df' but keep all rows, where the value of the column 'col2' is greater than 1;
+* "select * from df where (df.'mystringcolumn'.contains("666"))

 The selection and the test predicate are compiled into a use of the following API calls:

 * df.select(ColumnSelector/ColumnPredicate).where(RowSelector/RowPredicate);

 To implement the comparisons more easily we use the Java-Comparator contract.
-We can implement gt, ge, lt, le, neq, eq by comparisons with the zero value and abstract from here.
+We implemented gt, ge, lt, le, neq, eq by comparisons with the zero value and abstracted from here.

 String columns can now be selected using StringEvaluationRowFilterPredicates like 'contains', 'endswith' and 'startswith' the equals contract works on String based columns as well as the gt, ge, lt and le contract.
 (But without locale support)